dylan-isaac/minecraft-ai/docs/API.md

 # API Reference

-This document provides reference documentation for the PydanticAI API Template's endpoints.
+This document provides reference documentation for the Minecraft AI's endpoints.

 ## Base URL